The Rector of Justin: The search for a new fiction

 Although The Rector of Justin was warmly received by audiences and critics, even contemporary reviewers characterized Auchincloss as the last of a dying breed of society author.
 Virgilia Peterson (The New York Times) wrote that the novel was another example of Auchincloss "imperturbably writing traditional society novels despite the fact that this kind of novel and this society are both supposed to be dead."
 Edith Copeland agreed that Auchincloss was one of America's only remaining novelists to concentrate on "well established members of the social order".
-A minority of critics hoped that the novel's success could help reverse this trend, and used it as a rallying cry against literary and social modernism, including the Virginia Quarterly Review (which emphasized the novel's "quiet authority in an age of literary hysteria") and Catholic commentators William F. Buckley Jr. and Edward P. J. Corbett.
+A minority of critics hoped that the novel's success could help reverse this trend, and used it to criticize literary and social modernism, including the Virginia Quarterly Review (which emphasized the novel's "quiet authority in an age of literary hysteria") and Catholic commentators William F. Buckley Jr. and Edward P. J. Corbett.

 Society in Proust parades before us, having to represent not a segment of mankind, but something closer to mankind itself.
 It is the very boldness of Proust's assumption that his universe is the universe ... that gives to his distorted people a certain universal validity.